yev-d/tutos/ROS/Tutorial-001/Determine-IP-addresses-of-Master-and-Slave.md

 ## The goal

-Connect to Raspberry Pi 3b (RPi3b for short)
+Connect to Raspberry Pi 3b (RPi3b for short).
+Determine it's IP-adress.

 ## Environment